Timing is great for tracking time.

 You can view the corresponding prices here.

-If you have purchased Timing 1 before, you'll be able to upgrade to Timing 2020 at a discounted price (or for free, if you purchased it in 2017) — see our pricing page for details.
+If you have purchased Timing 1 before, you'll be able to upgrade to Timing 2020 at the discounted prices of 29/49/69, respectively.

 How can I get the upgrade discount?